xflr6/graphviz/docs/manual.rst

 Attributes
 ----------

-To directly add attitbute statements (affecting all following graph, node, or edge items within the same (sub-)graph), use the :meth:`~.Graph.attr`-method with the target as first argument:
+To directly add attritbute statements (affecting all following graph, node, or edge items within the same (sub-)graph), use the :meth:`~.Graph.attr`-method with the target as first argument: